What is a Pulse MIG? A how & why guide to Pulse MIG welding

 Pulse MIG welding mild steel

-Mild-steel does not present the same "thermal challenges" as other metals like aluminium or stainless, and therefore pulse does not necessarily offer the same advantages.
-For this reason, conventional MIG (rather than pulse MIG) is still the best process for welding mild steel in many applications - especially in the material thickness range that is achievable with single-phase machines.
+Mild-steel does not present the same "thermal challenges" as other metals like aluminium or stainless, so pulse does not necessarily offer the same advantages in this respect.
+For this reason, conventional MIG may be the most practical process for welding mild steel in many applications.
+That said, pulse will still offer reduces spatter levels and improved weld appearance in many applications, better control when welding thin materials, and higher-deposition rates for faster / more efficient welding (especially heavier materials).

 What is Double-Pulse MIG ?